Samuel L. Jackson accepts honorary Oscar in emotional ceremony

-Jackson’s award was handed out in a low-key, untelevised ceremony that also honored actress, writer and director Elaine May; actress and director Liv Ullmann; and actor Danny Glover, who was given the Jean Hersholt Humanitarian Award.
-The Governor’s Awards are seen as a chance for the Academy to revisit the careers of beloved actors and directors, ahead of the big event on Sunday.
+Jackson’s award was handed out in a low-key, untelevised ceremony that also honored actress, writer and director Elaine May, actress and director Liv Ullmann and actor Danny Glover, who was given the Jean Hersholt Humanitarian Award.
+The Governors Awards are seen as a chance for the Academy to revisit the careers of beloved actors and directors, ahead of the big event on Sunday.
 Recipients each receive a statuette and are announced in advance.

 Washington introduced Jackson, taking note of the actor’s prolific career in both film and philanthropy, with a dizzyingly long list of the charities with which Jackson has worked, and warmly welcoming his longtime friend onstage.